rumanzo/bt2qbt/README.md

 > Don't forget before use make backup bittorrent\utorrent, qbittorrent folder. and config %APPDATA%/Roaming/qBittorrent/qBittorrent.ini.
 Close all this program before.
 >
 > [!IMPORTANT]
-> You must previously disable option "Append .!ut/.!bt to incomplete files" in preferences of uTorrent/Bittorrent, or that files will not handled
+> You must previously disable option "Append .!ut/.!bt to incomplete files" in preferences of uTorrent/Bittorrent, or that files wouldn't be handled

 Help:
 -------